 Stifel said five or six people used their shirts to pat out the fire.
 He said he saw a red gasoline canister near the man.

 The incident occurred near the National Air and Space Museum.
+The man was airlifted out to receive medical care.

 The location where the man was found on fire is about six blocks from the U.S. Capitol, where a high speed car chase on Thursday ended with a woman being shot and killed by law enforcement officers.